Dark Spots on Skin

 Couple that with any of the other above risk factors?
 You’ll be more likely to develop not only sunspots but also melanoma, melasma, and scarring.

-If you spend large amounts of time in the sun or live in a sunny area of the world, you should wear sunscreen with a high SPF and consider wearing long sleeves, pants, and a hat to protect yourself.
+If you spend any amount of time in the sun or live in a sunny area of the world, you should wear sunscreen with a high SPF and consider wearing long sleeves, pants, and a hat to protect yourself from dark spots appearing on your face.

 Hormonal fluctuations are another known cause of dark spots on the skin.
-These fluctuations happen most frequently in pregnant women and women on hormone replacement therapy (though they can happen as the result of natural hormonal fluctuations as well).
+These fluctuations happen most frequently in pregnant women and women on hormone replacement therapy (though they can happen due to natural hormonal fluctuations as well).

-10-to-20% of hyperpigmentation cases are caused by medications.
+Medications cause 10-to-20% of hyperpigmentation cases.
 This pigmentation can look like intense bruising or scarring.
 The shapes of the dark spots can be circular or look like long scrapes.

 This can also be caused by high levels of heavy metals in the body.

 Skin irritations such as perfumes, cosmetics, dyes, and chemicals can also cause dark spots.
-If you think your dark spots may be caused by irritants, you may want to stop using all perfumes, cosmetics, and hairsprays to see if the spots go away.
+If you think irritants may cause your dark spots, you may want to stop using all perfumes, cosmetics, and hairsprays to see if the spots go away.
 If they don’t, you may want to order a home testing kit with an allergen panel.

 Unbalanced blood glucose levels in diabetes patients can also lead to dark spots.
 If you suffer from diabetes, you may want to chat with your doctor to see how you can get your glucose levels under control with lifestyle changes and medications.

-If your skin spots are the result of (or worsened by) sun exposure, you should prevent sunburns and brown spots by wearing sunscreen with a high SPF and protective clothing.
+If your skin spots result from (or worsened by) sun exposure, you should prevent sunburns and brown spots by wearing sunscreen with a high SPF and protective clothing.
+Incorporating SPF into your daily skincare routine is an easy way to combat the dark spots on your face.

 People with darker skin tones are more susceptible to sun damage and the appearance of dark spots.

 Popping your own pimples and trying to remove dark patches on your own can lead to further skin damage.
-When you pop your own pimples, you risk infecting your skin and increasing the production of collagen (which can lead to dark spots).
+When you pop your own pimples, you risk infecting your skin and increasing collagen production (which can lead to dark spots).

-Over-the-counter topical moisturizers, cleansers, and spot treatments can only go so far to reduce the production of melanin.
+Over-the-counter topical moisturizers, cleansers, and spot treatments can only go so far as to reduce melanin production.
 If you suffer from chronic dark spots or have any of the above issues that raise the risk of developing dark spots (such as a darker skin tone or hormonal fluctuations), you may want to consider prescription skincare.

 Exfoliating may seem like a no-brainer when it comes to lightening dark spots.
 But exfoliating incorrectly can actually worsen dark spots.
 ‘Home remedies’ such as using lemon juice or other acids to lighten the skin can actually worsen scarring and create more inflammation.